Patient and community satisfaction

 In a survey of more than 300 area households conducted by MarketVision Research during the summer of 2015, UC Davis Medical Center was named the area’s leader in medical research and use of advanced technology.

-In the same study, UC Davis Health System was rated as providing the region's best specialty care and making the most significant contribution to its community.
+In the same study, UC Davis Health System (now UC Davis Health) was rated as providing the region's best specialty care and making the most significant contribution to its community.

 Higher-than-average patient recommendations

-The results, as they appeared on the Hospital Compare website as of April 2016, are from the Hospital Consumers Assessment of Healthcare Providers and Systems survey conducted by the U.S. Department of Health and Human Services.
+The results, as they appeared on the federal Hospital Compare website as of January 2017, are from the Hospital Consumers Assessment of Healthcare Providers and Systems survey conducted by the U.S. Department of Health and Human Services.

 Strong rating of care